Can I Run My UAE Business From Abroad? Yes — Here's How

 However, there are practical limitations:

-- Visa: If you want a UAE residency visa (which gives you an Emirates ID and access to UAE banking), you will need to visit the UAE to complete the biometric registration.
+- Visa: If you want a UAE residency visa, you will need to visit the UAE to complete the biometric registration.

 - Substance: For Corporate Tax purposes, if you want to qualify for the 0% Free Zone rate, you need to demonstrate genuine economic substance in the UAE, which may require some physical presence.